Bioinformatics: Genome annotation

-In the context of genomics, annotation is the process of marking the genes and other biological features in a DNA sequence.
-This process needs to be automated because most genomes are too large to annotate by hand, not to mention the desire to annotate as many genomes as possible, as the rate of sequencing has ceased to pose a bottleneck.
-Annotation is made possible by the fact that genes have recognisable start and stop regions, although the exact sequence found in these regions can vary between genes.
+In genomics, annotation refers to the process of marking the stop and start regions of genes and other biological features in a sequenced DNA sequence.
+Many genomes are too large to be annotated by hand.
+As the rate of sequencing exceeds the rate of genome annotation, genome annotation has become the new bottleneck in bioinformatics.

 Genome annotation can be classified into three levels: the nucleotide, protein, and process levels.

 Gene finding is a chief aspect of nucleotide-level annotation.
-For complex genomes, the most successful methods use a combination of ab initio gene prediction and sequence comparison with expressed sequence databases and other organisms.
+For complex genomes, a combination of ab initio gene prediction and sequence comparison with expressed sequence databases and other organisms can be successful.
 Nucleotide-level annotation also allows the integration of genome sequence with other genetic and physical maps of the genome.

-The principal aim of protein-level annotation is to assign function to the products of the genome.
-Databases of protein sequences and functional domains and motifs are powerful resources for this type of annotation.
-Nevertheless, half of the predicted proteins in a new genome sequence tend to have no obvious function.
+The principal aim of protein-level annotation is to assign function to the protein products of the genome.
+Databases of protein sequences and functional domains and motifs are used for this type of annotation.
+About half of the predicted proteins in a new genome sequence tend to have no obvious function.

 Understanding the function of genes and their products in the context of cellular and organismal physiology is the goal of process-level annotation.
-One of the obstacles to this level of annotation has been the inconsistency of terms used by different model systems.
+An obstacle of process-level annotation has been the inconsistency of terms used by different model systems.
 The Gene Ontology Consortium is helping to solve this problem.

-The first description of a comprehensive genome annotation system was published in 1995 by the team at The Institute for Genomic Research that performed the first complete sequencing and analysis of the genome of a free-living organism, the bacterium Haemophilus influenzae.
-Owen White designed and built a software system to identify the genes encoding all proteins, transfer RNAs, ribosomal RNAs (and other sites) and to make initial functional assignments.
-Most current genome annotation systems work similarly, but the programs available for analysis of genomic DNA, such as the GeneMark program trained and used to find protein-coding genes in Haemophilus influenzae, are constantly changing and improving.
+The first description of a comprehensive annotation system was published in 1995 by The Institute for Genomic Research, which performed the first complete sequencing and analysis of the genome of a free-living (non-symbiotic) organism, the bacterium Haemophilus influenzae.
+The system identifies the genes encoding all proteins, transfer RNAs, ribosomal RNAs, in order to make initial functional assignments.
+The GeneMark program trained to find protein-coding genes in Haemophilus influenzae is constantly changing and improving.

-Following the goals that the Human Genome Project left to achieve after its closure in 2003, a new project developed by the National Human Genome Research Institute in the U.S appeared.
-The so-called ENCODE project is a collaborative data collection of the functional elements of the human genome that uses next-generation DNA-sequencing technologies and genomic tiling arrays, technologies able to automatically generate large amounts of data at a dramatically reduced per-base cost but with the same accuracy (base call error) and fidelity (assembly error).
+Following the goals that the Human Genome Project left to achieve after its closure in 2003, the ENCODE project was developed by the National Human Genome Research Institute.
+This project is a collaborative data collection of the functional elements of the human genome that uses next-generation DNA-sequencing technologies and genomic tiling arrays, technologies able to automatically generate large amounts of data at a dramatically reduced per-base cost but with the same accuracy (base call error) and fidelity (assembly error).